edirvine333/cpnt262-a4/README.md

 ## NOTES

 1. I used the .js and .ejs extensions, even though they are not required, as I want to be able to recognize later on that they are files, not arguments being passed.
+2. Using semi-colons for client-side Javascript and no semi-colons for server-side Javascript.

 ## ATTRIBUTIONS